-Eclipse Projects are managed by one or more Project Leads.
-Project Leads are responsible for ensuring that their Project's Committers are following the Eclipse Development Process, and that the project is engaging in the right sorts of activities to develop vibrant communities of users, adopters, and contributors.
-The initial project leadership is appointed and approved in the creation review.
-Subsequently, additional Project Leads must be elected by the project's Committers and approved by the Project's PMC and the EMO(ED).
+Eclipse projects are managed by one or more project leads.
+Project leads are responsible for ensuring that their project's committers are following the Eclipse Development Process, and that the project is engaging in the right sorts of activities to develop vibrant communities of users, adopters, and contributors.
+The initial project leads are appointed and approved in the creation review.
+Subsequently, additional project leads must be elected by the project's committers and approved by the project's PMC and the EMO(ED).